Aru va`en: A Keeping of the Troth

 I did not understand why.

 Perhaps because he looked weak.
-Perhaps because he looked as if he had been waiting.
+Perhaps because he looked as though he had been waiting.
 Perhaps because something in me wanted him to save them as lords save: by command, by terror, by force.

 But he only stood there.